Vietnam.vn - Nền tảng quảng bá Việt Nam

 4 things everyone needs to know before going for an eye exam

-An eye exam is not only to check and adjust the prescription of your glasses, but also to detect eye diseases early.
+An eye exam is not only to check and adjust your prescription, but also to detect eye diseases early.
 Being well prepared will help your eye exam go smoothly and effectively.

 Conditions such as glaucoma, cataracts, and diabetic retinopathy can develop silently without obvious symptoms.
 Therefore, regular eye exams will help detect these diseases early, according to the health website Verywell Health (USA).